 - The smaller sets only make one item

 Product Specifications for my Top Picks on Magformers

 - Dimensions: 13.5 x 3 x 10”

 - Item weight: 2 lbs

 - Components: 24 squares, 12 triangles, 2 hexagons and 8 accessories

 - Components: 20 triangles, 30 squares and 12 pentagons

 Magformers are the cheaper option.
 But this will depend on the product you pick.
 They’re also quite durable, lightweight and boast a strong magnet.
 Case in point, the Magformers Creator Carnival Set is characterized by durable pieces, the Magformers 30-piece Basic Set is reasonably priced and the Magformers 62-pieces Basic Set is pretty lightweight.
 And all three sets have a strong magnet.

-So which brand of magnetic tiles are you picking between Magna Tiles vs Magformers?
+So which brand of magnetic tiles are you picking between Magna-Tiles vs Magformers?
 Both have durable, safe, and colorful pieces.
 The number of pieces will depend on the set you pick and how much you’re willing to pay.
 If you have the budget, go for the originator of the magnetic blocks movement – Magna-Tiles.